BertaCastillo-hub/lab1-git-race/REPORT.md

 ## What I specified

-[The increment you decided to add *before* generating or pasting code.
-How you would know it works.]

 I decided to add two related functionalities to the greeting logic.

 In the first place, I specified server-side language selection.
 A client can send a `lang` query